UmairBaqar/ProblemAnalysisDashboard/README.md

 Each tier uses tie-broken `RANKX` (frequency, then alphabetical) for reliable cumulative math, plus a dynamic storytelling measure, e.g.:

-> *"One category alone drives 27% of every issue.
-Add the next 4, and you've covered 5 of 6 categories — enough to explain the vast majority of everything going wrong."*

-> 💡 **DAX gotcha:** a measure isolating a single rank can't call another measure that uses `ALLSELECTED` on the same column internally — the inner `ALLSELECTED` resets the outer filter, silently giving wrong results.
-Compute the numerator/denominator directly instead.

 ---

 ## 🧮 Measure Library (43 measures)